 Providing a live chat or chatbot service will allow users to get help if they have any questions or issues with the website.
 They are more likely to stay on your site when your customer service is at the highest level.

 Trust building security

 You can also improve the user experience on your website by adding social proof and trust badges.
 Visual trust-building incentives encourage customers to follow checkout steps.

-Here is an interesting survey of this issue from Baymard – How Users Perceive Security During the Checkout Flow.
+Here is an interesting survey of this issue from Baymard on how users perceive security in the checkout process (4)

 How to recover abandoned carts

 As one of the Magento store owners, you certainly use carts recovery technics.
-The Magento abandoned cart strategy is a combination of data and technology which should support your marketing and selling ingenuity.
+The Magento abandoned cart strategy is a combination of data and technology that should support your marketing and selling ingenuity.

 Exit intent pop-ups for Magento abandoned cart

 When the users want to leave the page you can show them pop-ups presenting special offers and incentives to convince them to stay.